matinict/Magento2x-Ubuntu-Nginx/mail.md

     . . .
     mailbox_size_limit = 0
     recipient_delimiter = +
     inet_interfaces = all
-    . . .

-Change the line that reads inet_interfaces = all to inet_interfaces = loopback-only.
+    ##Change the line that reads inet_interfaces = all to inet_interfaces = loopback-only.

-    /etc/postfix/main.cf
-    . . .
     mailbox_size_limit = 0
     recipient_delimiter = +
     inet_interfaces = loopback-only
-    . . .
- similar to these:
+    # similar to these:

-    /etc/postfix/main.cf
-    . . .
     mydestination = $myhostname, example.com, localhost.com, , localhost

-    . . .
-The recommended defaults for that scenario are given in the code block below, so modify yours to match:
+    # recommended defaults for that scenario are given in the code block below, so modify yours to match:

-    /etc/postfix/main.cf
-    . . .
     mydestination = $myhostname, localhost.$mydomain, $mydomain
     . . .
     #Save and close the file.